emilingerslev/emilingerslev/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Lunar's core bank
+- 🔭 I’m currently working on Lunar's FCP tooling
-- 🌱 I’m currently learning how to run faster
+- 🌱 I’m currently learning how to run longer
 - 👯 I’m looking for help to develop github.com/lunarway/shuttle
 - 🤔 I’m thinking about how to do event sourcing event better with golang
 - 💬 Ask me about anything, I'm happy to help!